-Telehealth - TH has been at PVAMC for 3 years and was developed in a separate department in FY12 under Technology and Information Management Services (TIMS) to ensure the linkage between other virtual modalities of care, such as secure messaging and e-consults.
+Telehealth - TH has been at VAPORHCS's Portland VA Medical Center (PVAMC) for three years and was developed in a separate department in FY12 under Technology and Information Management Services (TIMS) to ensure the linkage between other virtual modalities of care, such as secure messaging and e-consults.
 TH consists of three main modalities: 1) Home Telehealth (HT), which is the care and monitoring of Veterans at home with regards to heart, blood pressure and diabetics issues in order to reduce hospital time, 2) Store and Forward (SF), which includes Teleretinal and other testing mechanisms that require reading to determine outcomes, and 3) Clinical V- Tel (CVT), which is any live real-time video with a patient involved.
 In FY 12 we have strengthened the TH program at PVAMC by developing an infrastructure that includes Telehealth Clinical Technicians (TCT), both Primary Care (PC) TH carts and Mobile carts, and processes that allowed PVAMC to increase the use of TH across a number of specialty areas including Mental Health (MH), Amputee/Prosthetics, Cardiology, Compensation and Pension, Dementia, Health Prevention and Disease Prevention (HPDP), Transplant and Spinal Cord Injury (SCI).

 My HealtheVet - VHA was an early pioneer in utilizing an enterprise-wide electronic health record (EHR), with VistA.
 In 1999, a multidisciplinary steering committee identified strategies to further engage patients and families by leveraging technology.
 The committee envisioned the value of empowering Veterans with easy access to their EHR information, educational resources, and tools that enabled self-entered information, to include the ability to control access by others to the Veteran’s information through a delegation feature.